 - Details that you should already know based on available information or are already sufficiently explained in the job description

 - Publicly available information via online research

 Informing Employers of Special Circumstances

 Some Drexel co-op students have special circumstances that they will need to inform employers of during their job interviews.
-For instance, athletes, ROTC members and Residential Advisors may have already standing commitments that will infringe upon their time at work.
+For instance, athletes, ROTC members and resident assistants may already have standing commitments that will infringe upon their time at work.
 Students in this situation should bring their schedules with them to their interviews to inform potential employers of these conflicts.
 Consult with a Steinbright staff member if you are unsure how to proceed in this situation.

 Similarly, graduating students and alumni may have personal commitments or professional obligations with a current employer that may impact their start date availability or work schedule early in their employment with a prospective employer.
 Being upfront about potential conflicts and how they could be managed in the transition from college to employment or between companies demonstrates a high level of integrity.

-Students who have disabilities or other circumstances which may make it difficult to interview should contact Drexel's Office of Disability Resources and their co-op coordinator for assistance and advice.
+Students who have disabilities or other circumstances that may make it difficult for them to interview should contact Drexel's Office of Disability Resources and their co-op coordinator for assistance and advice.

 At the end of the interview, you may be given the opportunity to make some final remarks.
 Use this time to summarize your qualifications and reiterate your strong interest in the position.
-Be sure to include any final relevant information about yourself that you may have forgot to mention earlier in the interview.
+Be sure to include any final relevant information about yourself that you may have forgotten to mention earlier in the interview.

 You should also inquire as to what the next steps in the hiring process will be.
 Will a decision be made soon?
 Will there be another round of interviews?
 That way you will know when to follow up with the interviewer.
 Finally, be sure to firmly shake hands, thank the interviewer for his or her time, and ask for a business card.

 Follow Up with a Thank-You Note